Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Wax Seals Ain’t So Hard

 This old-fashioned method of sealing envelopes might look extra fancy, but it’s not hard at all to pick up.
 With only a few materials, you can begin sending special letters in no time.
-Wax seals are perfect for weddings, baby showers, Halloween parties, or plain ol’ letters.
+Wax seals are perfect for wedding invitations, certificates, baby showers, Halloween parties, or plain ol’ letters.
 You will delight your recipients when they pull your envelope out of their mailbox.
 Give this wax seal tutorial a try and see just how fun it can be!

 If I may add a helpful tip?